Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Ground Troops Path Pattern: Ground units (Barbarians, Hog Riders, Golems) move toward the nearest building or defensive target.
 By understanding this, you create pathing that:

-Forces troops into areas where splash defenses wait
+Forces troops into areas where splash defenses wait.

-Sends troops into traps positioned for their specific unit type
+Sends troops into traps positioned for their specific unit type.

-Separates attacking forces into multiple directions
+Separates attacking forces into multiple directions.

-Air Troops Path Pattern: Flying units (Dragons, Balloons, Electro Dragons) move toward nearest defensive target or jump between air-defense units.
+Air Troops Path Pattern: Flying units (Dragons, Balloons, Electro Dragons) move toward the nearest defensive target or jump between air-defense units.
 By mapping air paths, you ensure:

-Air Defenses are positioned to eliminate flying troops quickly
+Air Defenses are positioned to eliminate flying troops quickly.

-Seeking Air Mines are placed along expected flight paths
+Seeking Air Mines are placed along expected flight paths.

-Buildings are spaced to prevent easy cleanup phases
+Buildings are spaced to prevent easy cleanup phases.

 Gaming Diary's mapping process involves sketching attack angles: "If an attacker drops troops here, where will they go?"
 For each major entry point (4-8 around your base perimeter), understand the intended and unintended consequences.